sapieneptus/syrenparken-2/lights.md

 The lights will begin fading on between 7:30-8:00 in the morning.

 You can adjust this schedule in the app, if you prefer.

+Note that the lights around the property (on the walls and outdoors) will automatically turn on at night, but they are not Hue lights and there is no direct way to control them.